 Some 401k plans also allow for hardship withdrawals.

-If you have unreimbursed medical expenses that exceed 7.5% of your adjusted gross income, you can make a withdraw from your retirement savings without paying a fee.
+If you have unreimbursed medical expenses exceeding 7.5% of your adjusted gross income, you can withdraw from your retirement savings without paying a fee.

-Another situation where you can take from your savings penalty free is if you are required by a court to pay for a divorce.
+Another situation where you can take from your savings penalty-free is if a court requires you to pay for a divorce.

 Finally, there is what is known as a series of substantially equal payments or 72t distribution.

-Essentially you are taking a set amount of money from your retirement plan every year for 5 years.
+Essentially you are taking a set amount of money from your retirement plan every year for five years.

-The amount you can take is based on a calculation on the IRS website.
+The calculation to determine the amount you can take is on the IRS website.

-There are lots of rules with this one, so you need to fully understand it before you decide to do it.
+There are many rules with this one, so you need to fully understand it before deciding to do it.